Spectral Switch Anomalies in Sagnac Interferometer with respect to Galilean Frame: Theoretical results under Galilean frame

 }

 \end{multicols}

 \begin{multicols}{2} {

-we are also considering an angular speed of 58.82 rps of the gyroscopic stage with radius values of 0.3028 m (Green), 0.3048 m (Black) and 0.3068 (Red).
-These three radius valued systems are providing different spectral switch.
+In a similar way the plots shown in Fig.4a is between intensity $I(\lambda) $ and $ \lambda $ for angular speed of Gyroscopic stage $ \omega = 58.82 rps $ and for different $ R $ values.
+In Fig.4a, b, c and d show total spectrum and enlarged parts respectively.
+The spectral shifts are very evident from these plots.
+The radius $ R $ values chosen for these plots are equal to 0.3028 m (Green), 0.3048 m (Black) and 0.3068 (Red) respectively as these three radius valued systems are providing different spectral switch.
 Here also the radius-angular speed doublet $= (0.3048, 58.9)$ belongs to the trajectory with spectral switch position.

 }

 \end{multicols}

 \begin{multicols}{2} {